csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 I ran the same suite of tests against the [harry.is](https://harry.is) and [csswizardry.com](https://csswizardry.com) homepages.
 I started out with harry.is because that’s where I was using Google Fonts, but I felt it was a page too simple to be realistic.
-So, I cloned the CSS wizardry homepage a bunch of times and implemented the various different methods there.
+So, I cloned the CSS Wizardry homepage a bunch of times and implemented the various different methods there.
 For each of section of this post, I will list the results for both sites.
 My variants are: